likaSKH/web-shop/README.md

    - Listing of orders
      - With ability to filter Canceled Orders
      - Cancel Order
-   - Create new Order
+   - Create new Order with multiple products
-   - Edit existing Order
+   - View existing Order
  - Products
    - List of Products
    - Create new Product